 - 3.1.3 Accounting standards require the Authority to set aside loss allowance for loans, reflecting the likelihood of non-payment.
+In respect of the loan mentioned above, the value in Authority's statement of accounts from 2021/22 onwards will be shown net of this loss allowance.
 However, officers will make every reasonable effort to collect the full sum lent and will put in place appropriate credit control arrangements in place to monitor payments and to recover overdue payments. - 3.1.4 Risk assessment: The Authority will assess the risk of loss before entering into and whilst holding service loans, using the following approach: - 1.
 The Authority will consider a comprehensive business case and business plan for each individual potential investment opportunity.
-This will include a market analysis focussing on competition, demand, and current market trends.
+This will include a market analysis focussing on competition, demand and current market trends.